tcv-nguyen/challenge-rails/README.md

 - Remove the `Customer`'s credit card
 - Charge a `Customer`'s credit card

 Please have RSpec tests written to support your solution.
+You are not required to write any views or controllers.

 # Submission